side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Steady state is the flipside of half-life.
 This is when you can expect to get over side effects caused by fluctuating amounts of a medication in your bloodstream.
 Often, but not always the same amount of time as the plasma clearance above.

-Based upon the chemical imbalance theory of mental illness (or brain cooties as we often call it), atomoxetine effectively raises the norepinephrine levels in your brain by letting your synapses soak in norepinephrine for longer than usual by slowing (inhibiting) the mechanism of norepinephrine transmission deeper into the neurons (reuptake).
+Based upon the Communications Interference Hypothesis of psychiatric and neurological conditions (or brain cooties as we often call them), atomoxetine effectively raises the norepinephrine levels in your brain by letting your synapses soak in norepinephrine for longer than usual by slowing (inhibiting) the mechanism of norepinephrine transmission deeper into the neurons (reuptake).
 An increase in norepinephrine can often result in a similar increase in dopamine.
 Because Strattera does most of this in your frontal and prefrontal cortices it works better as an ADD/ADHD med than an antidepressant, in that there is a shitload more money in treating ADD/ADHD with a drug that is not a stimulant than as an antidepressant for people who would get similar results from Wellbutrin or a TCA.

 The other reason why Strattera is an ADD/ADHD med instead of an antidepressant is people with MDD who respond to a drug that is a norepinephrine-selective reuptake inhibitor (NSRI) make up something like 10–15% of the depressed population.
 At most.
 So in clinical trials that don’t target people with depression symptoms specific to norepinephrine issues Strattera will (and did) bomb and not be the bomb.